gregogolla/investrak-iicdocs/user-modules/reports.md

 </p>

 ### Financial Reports - Profit Loss Statement
-The profit loss statement report summarizes the revenues, costs, and expenses incurred by the club during a specified year.
-The income comes from contributions, loan payments, and other miscellaneous income like bank charges.
-The expenditure comes from loan disbursements and other miscellaneous expense like bank charges.
+The profit loss statement report summarizes the revenue, costs, and expenses incurred by the club.
+The income comes from contributions, loan interest, and other miscellaneous income like bank charges.
+The expenditure comes from expenses like bank charges, fees, taxes, services etc.

 <p align="center">
     <img src="images/8.2_Reports_Prof_Loss.png" alt="Reports Page">
 </p>